jhackett1/wp-geo-search/README.md

 ))
 ```

-## Providing latitude and longitude data
+## 📍 Populating latitude and longitude data

-It looks for two custom field values with the keys `latitude` and `longitude` on your posts.
+It looks for two [custom field](https://wordpress.org/support/article/custom-fields/) values with the keys `latitude` and `longitude` on your posts.

 It's agnostic about how you supply this data.
-The simplest thing to do is add it using WordPress's built-in custom field editor.
+The simplest thing to do is type it in using WordPress's built-in custom field editor.

 You could also hook into the `save_post` action to populate meta: